lewagon/data-engineering-setup/_partials/intro.md

 2. Test your set up to make sure that everything has installed correctly
 3. Create isolated python environments for all your challenges

-Don't worry, we'll go into more detail in each of the individual sections.
+Don't worry, we'll go into more detail in each of the individual sections 👌

 Let's start :rocket: